zadama/boxinator-case/README.md

   * Case Boxinator by Experis Academy.
   * The application is called Sendit.

+### About
+  The case Boxinator is an web application for shipment delivery service to specific locations around the world.
+The application is a web application using a
+  RESTful API to communicate with a server.
+The application handles three different types of user: guest, registered user and admin.
+Users will be able to create accounts to
+  track ongoing and previous shipments.
+An administrator has access to a portal to change the metadata of the shipping process, this being the countries that can be shipped to
+  and the relative costs of shipping.

+## Technical details
+  * Backend: Java (Maven project), Hibernate, Spring Boot, Spring Security
+  * Frontend: React, SCSS, CSS Bootstrap and React Bootstrap
+  * External service: Firebase Auth and Sendgrid

 ## How to get the application going locally
-  * Fork the project to your local machine and run "npm install" while located in the frontend folder.
-  * Next there are some configurations needed to be done.

 ## Hosting At Heroku
   * This web application is deployed to Heroku at: https://boxinator-application.herokuapp.com/

 ## Installation
+  * Fork the project to your local machine and run "npm install" while located in the frontend folder.
+  * Next there are some configurations needed to be done.

 ## Usage